-Finally, we combined the results from the manual analysis of data with the improved algorithms for defect labeling, and a large scale collection of features, in order to create a new defect prediction data set, that has 4198 features, including change metrics~\cite{Moser2008, Hassan2009, DAmbros2012} and different aggregation strategies~\cite{Zhang2017}.
+As a secondary contribution, we provide all data we generated through manual validation and repository mining to study the state of practice of defect prediction data generation.
+As a result, we provide a new defect prediction data set with 4198 features, including change metrics~\citep{Moser2008, Hassan2009, DAmbros2012}, and different aggregation strategies~\citep{Zhang2017}.
 The data set contains defect data for 398 releases of 38 projects from the Apache ecosystem.

 The remainder of this paper is structured as follows.
-We discuss the state of practice for the collection of defect prediction data with respect to existing data sets in Section~\ref{sec:related-work}, followed by an analysis of issues with the established data collection methods reported in the state of the art in Section~\ref{sec:issues}.
+We discuss the state of practice for the collection of defect prediction data with respect to existing data sets in Section~\ref{sec:related-work}, followed by an analysis of problems with the established data collection methods reported in the state of the art in Section~\ref{sec:issues}.
 Afterwards, we discuss our suggested improvements to the state of practice in Section~\ref{sec:improvements}.
 Section~\ref{sec:empirical-study} presents the results of our empirical study on defect labeling and the impact of feature sets.
 We discuss our results in Section~\ref{sec:discussion} and address the threats to the validity of our work in Section~\ref{sec:threats}.
 Finally, we conclude the article in Section~\ref{sec:conclusion}.